The last few weeks of pregnancy are very important for your baby’s development.

 But over the last 10 years, experts have learned that’s not true.
 “Babies born even a couple of weeks early have a higher chance of medical problems,” he says.

 Sometimes moms or doctors try to plan childbirth around their busy schedules, trying to fit the delivery more easily into their own work or vacation schedule.
-Or a doctor may be trying to make sure he or she handles the delivery instead of another doctor at his or her practice.
+Or a doctor may be trying to make sure they handle the delivery instead of another doctor at their practice.
 It’s become more popular to try to schedule delivery rather than wait for labor to start on its own.

 The number of babies delivered through early, induced labor almost doubled between 1992 and 2004, and rates of early induction remained high.
 This means the number of babies born between 36 and 38 weeks has been rising, while the number of babies delivered at 39 weeks has been going down.
 That's not good for babies or their families.